YorkshireLass/CognizeTechTest/README.md

 ### See a running version

-A version of this application with a PostgreSQL backend has also been deployed to AWS Elastic Beanstalk.
-This can be accessed [here](https://choosealicense.com/licenses/mit/).
+A version of this application has also been deployed to PythonAnywhere.
+This can be accessed [here](http://yorkshirelass.pythonanywhere.com/).